Ensembl/postgap/README.md

 Installing dependencies
 -----------------------

-The `ubuntu_environment.sh` describes a recipe to install all basic C dependencies on a fresh ubuntu server.
+The `scripts/installation/ubuntu_environment.sh` describes a recipe to install all basic C dependencies on a fresh ubuntu server (requires root access).

-To install all binformatic dependencies run ```sh install_dependencies.sh```.
+To install all binformatic dependencies run ```sh scripts/installations/install_dependencies.sh```.

 Add the ```bin``` directory to your ```$PATH``` environment variable.